Class Description | Monday Night Improvisation, 15 February 2021 | ONLINE

 "The class will investigate improvising as a way to expand and excite our dancing, working with information we receive from our external environment and circumstance as well as from our internal sensations.
 We will then experiment with how improvisation can be used in performance, working with simple structures in time and space and allowing an opportunity to watch each other.
 A chance to enjoy dancing alone and with others - all welcome!"
 Kate Brown

-Kate Brown has been practising improvisation for many years, as a student, a teacher and a performer, using improvisation practices as a resource for choreographed work as well as simply to enjoy and develop her dancing.
-She recently completed an ‘MA in Creative Practice: Dance Professional Pathway’ (Trinity Laban 2017/18); she previously made more than 30 dance pieces ranging from solos to large group works; and she has also worked as a choreographer in opera and theatre.
+Kate Brown has been practising improvisation for many years, using it as a resource for choreographed work as well as simply to enjoy and develop her dancing.
+She recently completed MA Creative Practice: Dance Professional Pathway’ (Independent Dance/Trinity Laban 2017/18).
+She has made more than 30 dance pieces ranging from solos to large group works, and has worked as a choreographer in opera and theatre.
 As well as dancing in her own work she has performed for numerous other choreographers/companies, most recently director Mira Hirtz in “to every question there is an answer” (live on Zoom July 2020), and has been a member of several improvisation performance collectives.
 She and the late Rebecca Skelton set up and ran London Improvisation in Performance (LIP) 2001 – 2008.